DaniilMusin/polymarket_SX/README.md

 # Polymarket SX Arbitrage Bot

 This project demonstrates a simple arbitrage strategy between SX and Polymarket.
-It features fuzzy matching for markets, Prometheus metrics on `/metrics`, Telegram error alerts and a basic CI workflow.
+It looks for price differences between **SX Network sportsbook markets** and the **YES side** on Polymarket's CLOB.
+The repo includes fuzzy market matching, Prometheus metrics on `/metrics`, Telegram error alerts and a basic CI workflow.

 ## Quick start